emilybache/BeeFriendly/README.md

 ## Testing it

 When everything is started you should be able to open a browser on [http://localhost:8080](http://localhost:8080) and use the application.
+You should be able to see tracing in [jaeger](http://localhost:16686/).